worasom/aqi_thailand2/README.md

 dataset.load_()
 ```

 The hourly pollution data, weather data, and fire data are under `dataset.poll_df`, `dataset.wea` and `dataset.fire` attributes accordingly.
 Each data is a panda dataframe with datetime index.
+For example, the pollution data for Chiang Mai looks like

 ```python